 Growing staff turnover forces business owners to look for new methods to attract qualified staff, retain professionals with experience, and find ways to grow their own experts.
-However, under the current conditions of competition, it is becoming increasingly difficult to win this confrontation every year.
-Therefore, recently the companies focus on the development of the employer’s brand and consider it a strategic direction of development.
+However, under the current conditions, it is becoming increasingly difficult to win this confrontation every year.
+Therefore, for most companies, employer branding has become a recent and strategic direction of development.

-And by 2025, millennials will make up 75% of the world’s workforce.
-Therefore, experts believe it is vital to analyze what image your company has in the eyes of potential employees.
-The impressions and associations that the name of your business evoke are called the brand of the employer.
-Keep reading to learn how to build it, what tools to use to create a highly-respected employer image.
+By 2025, millennials will make up 75% of the world’s workforce.
+Therefore, experts believe it is vital to analyze what image your company has in the eyes of potential employees, the impressions and associations it evokes.
+Keep reading to learn how to build it, and what tools to use to create a highly-respected employer brand.

 1. Work in two directions

 There are two main reasons to purposefully build a brand in the job market: engagement and retention.
 Employer branding is attractive for both job seekers and employees.

 Companies with a strong internal brand find it easier to retain talent.
 And the external brand increases the number of responses to vacancies and the probability that the best candidate will accept the offer.

 By investing in an employer brand today, you make your life easier tomorrow.
 People communicate, share information, and advise on work, and a well-known company with positive reviews attracts candidates like a magnet.

 Well-developed brand increases the chances that the talents will offer their services themselves, without waiting for an official invitation.